I did a shout out on my Facebook page on Wednesday saying I needed new jeans and asked:

 There’s the original curve embracer style and now there’s a new range called the Freeform 360.
 I tried on a few pairs from this range alas, they didn’t work for me: Great in the legs, bum and tum, but holy crap, the waist was too small.
 Even when I sucked it in.
 Alas, I’m philosophical: You can’t win ’em all.
 The Freeform jeans are gorgeous, just not the jeans for me, they were for Portia though: Her’s were from the Freeform 360 range.

 In case you can’t tell, I’m so happy with these jeans, and, I’m delirious about the price.
-The wonderful sales assistant even let us know that the jeans have a lifetime guarantee in relation to rivets, zippers, belt loops and seams, etc. This is top intel.
+The wonderful sales assistant even let us know that the jeans have a lifetime guarantee in relation to rivets, zippers, belt loops, and seams, etc. This is top intel.
+Plus, I recently just got some new custom needlepoint belts so I want to be able to show them off and of course, to do that, I need belt loops!
 But I knew that: Already own three pairs of these jeans (one is too small, like, really too small) and the others are a bit faded (they are two years old).
 That’s it, I only own three pairs of jeans.
 I say ‘only’ as my dear friend Lisa owns 14 (slight exaggeration, maybe) and often says to me “I can’t believe you own 3 pairs of jeans”.
 I, on the other hand, can’t believe she only owns 14 lipsticks.
 Different strokes, for different folks.

 - These jeans are, stretchy, but still look like jeans.